jorzel/hashnode/ckyx24uz601rw3rs12l3p03h5.md

 ## Create non-default language configuration for tsearch full-text search
 Postgres tsearch does not provide support for many languages by default.
 However, you can set up the configuration quite easily.
 You just need additional dictionary files.
 Here is an example for the polish language.
-Polish dictionary files can be downloaded from: https://github.com/judehunter/polish-tsearch.

-polish.affix, polish.stop and polish.dict files should be copied to PostgreSQL sharedir `tsearch_data` location,
+Polish dictionary files can be downloaded from: https://github.com/judehunter/polish-tsearch. polish.affix, polish.stop and polish.dict files should be copied to PostgreSQL sharedir `tsearch_data` location, e.g. `/usr/share/postgresql/13/tsearch_data`.
-e.g. `/usr/share/postgresql/13/tsearch_data`.
 To determine your sharedir location you can use `pg_config --sharedir`.

-There also must be created a configuration (see the [docs](https://www.postgresql.org/docs/current/textsearch-dictionaries.html)) inside the database:
+There also must be created a configuration (see [docs](https://www.postgresql.org/docs/current/textsearch-dictionaries.html)) inside database:
 ```SQL
 >> DROP TEXT SEARCH DICTIONARY IF EXISTS polish_hunspell CASCADE;
    CREATE TEXT SEARCH DICTIONARY polish_hunspell (